 “Why did you mention only four?”
 Seungjun said.

-“Please, everyone knows that yours is in the Digimons.
+“Please, everyone knows that yours is with Digimons.
 Even fans know it.”
 I saw his funny face.
 “They don’t?
 Don’t worry, I’ll tell them now.”

 I got a pillow in the face, before I could grab my phone.
 That started a pillow fight as the last and probably the best memory of this trip.
 At five o’clock we were already waiting for a bus.